dutchconnectomelab/pcs-toolbox/assets/diseasemaps/README.md

-Diseasemaps where computed on May 23, 2023.
+Diseasemaps where computed on July 4, 2023.

-Known issues:
-- Some fMRI timeseries contain bandpass filter artefacts
-- No correction for motion
-- The p-values of some disease maps appear suspicuously high (most likely a global FC effect)